NFL Betting Odds in New York

 PointsBet Sportsbook – Best for unique PointsBetting lines (more back for your wins)

-You can get risk-free bets by signing up with PointsBet Sportsbook NY’s promo code.
+You can get bonus bet site credits by signing up with PointsBet Sportsbook NY’s promo code.
 That’s not the only reason to play here by a longshot.
 The odds are among the most competitive in the industry.
 If you like getting even more back for your wins, PointsBet delivers.
 The company has also brought a whole new type of wagering to the forefront with its innovative PointsBetting feature.

 How to read NFL betting lines